 The stainless steel 1518, created in 1941, is an iconic watch in the Patek Philippe collection.
 To begin with, it was one of the first wristwatches to feature a perpetual calendar chronograph.

 The four-piece series eventually became hard to find due to its casing.
-And while most of Philippe’s luxurious watches featured yellow or rose gold, it is the 1518 stainless steel that made the watch so valuable.
+While most of Philippe’s luxurious watches featured yellow or rose gold, it was the 1518 stainless steel that made the watch so valuable.

 The special features of the watch which added to its $11-million sale value in 2016 are the different moon phases, the tachymeter scale, and the applied Arabic hour markers.
 The finer touches of the watch done by Patek Philippe himself also added to collector value.